Sifrei Kodesh: Works of Chazal

-As stated earlier, Jewish belief is that the Pentateuch is of Mosaic authorship, meaning that it was dictated by God to Moses.
+Jewish belief is that the Pentateuch is of Mosaic authorship, meaning that it was dictated by God to Moses.
 Later writings, the Nevi'im and Ketuvim, were, according to tradition, written by Jewish prophets.
 For over a thousand years, these books, known as Tanakh, were more or less the sole writings of Judaism.
 However, there was much material that was not written down, and instead memorized.
-Known as the Oral Torah, it includes over five hundreds laws learned out from Talmudical hermeneutics as well as the laws given to Moses at Sinai (הלכה למשה מסיני).
+Known as the Oral Torah, it includes over five hundred laws learned out from Talmudical hermeneutics as well as the laws given to Moses at Sinai (הלכה למשה מסיני).
 However, circa 200 C.E., much of the Oral Torah was written down, and is known as the Mishnah (the Zohar, a book chronicling the hidden parts of the Torah, was written down as well around this time by Rabbi Shimon bar Yochai).
 Three hundred years later the Talmud was written, expounding on the Mishnah.